9d8/tmm/README.md

 # Tiny Mod Manager
-Tiny Mod Manager (tmm) is a simple console based mod manager for Linux.
+Tiny Mod Manager (tmm) is a simple console based mod manager.
 It uses symlinks to quickly install and uninstall mods from an external directory.
+This program was designed primarily for use with Linux, but you can build it for Windows too with MinGW.

 This software is still in alpha.
 Due to potential bugs, by using this program, you may run the risk of corrupting your game directory.

 # Installation
-To build and install tmm, run:
+To build and install tmm on Linux, run:
 ```
 make install
 ```